BishopFox/sliver-gui/README.md

 #### Why Not a Web Interface?

 Sliver clients connect over mTLS, which is not available from within a browser.
-Electron allows lets us to implement other native-host interactions that would otherwise not be possible.
+Electron also lets us to implement other native-host interactions that would otherwise not be possible.

 #### Is Electron Secure?

-I at least tried ¯\_(ツ)_/¯.
+I at least tried ¯\\_(ツ)_/¯.
 You can [read more about the application architecture here](https://github.com/moloch--/reasonably-secure-electron).
 In short:
  * All content is in a non-`file://` origin.
  * A strict content content security policy (CSP) is applied to all origins.
  * The renderer process is sandboxed, and preload scripts have context isolation enabled.
 Methods in the main process can only be called via JSON and all JSON arguments must pass JSON Schema checks.